England House and Mill

-England House and Mill, also known as Red Mill Farm, is a historic home located at Newark, New Castle County, Delaware.
+England House and Mill, also known as Red Mill Farm, is a historic home located in Newark, Delaware.
 The two-story brick dwelling was built in 1747.
 The oldest part of the house is believed to be the larger upper level; the smaller lower level having been added later for the miller.
 The upper level measures approximately 33 ft by 32 ft and the lower level about 29 ft by 19 ft.

 It was added to the National Register of Historic Places in 1972.